How to Make a Budget in 8 Steps

 WAEPA’s Free Financial Wellness Program

-WAEPA members have access to a free Financial Wellness Program through our partnership with Ernst + Young (EY).
-This program includes access to tools and financial advisors to help manage day-to-day finances and work towards long-term goals.
+WAEPA members have access to a free Financial Wellness Program through our partnership with Ernst + Young (EY), designed to support smarter budgeting and long-term financial planning.